Disability insurance with collective health claims: A mean-field approach: Disability model with health claims

 \subsection{Extension: Individual health claims}

 It is reasonable to assume that the past number of health insurance claims of an individual is informative about the likelihood of a disability claim.
 Frequent use of the health insurance policy might predate a disability claim and, similarly, limited or no use might indicate good overall health.
 While disability claims are rare, health claims are frequent; this makes it particularly attractive to utilize the latter in risk profiling the individual.
-Therefore, we add to the model a counting process $H$ describing the number of health insurance claims of the individual.
+Therefore, we add to the model a {non-explosive} counting process $H$ describing the number of health insurance claims of the individual.
 Foremost for notational convenience, we make the simplifying assumption that $H$ and $N$ admit no simultaneous jumps.
 Further, we assume that

 The functions $(t,u,h) \mapsto \mu_{jk}(t,u,h)$, $j \neq k$, are duration- and health-dependent transition rates, which we assume to be measurable and bounded on compacts.
 The functions $(t,u,h) \mapsto \lambda_j(t,u,h)$ are health claim hazards of similar nature, which we also assume to be measurable and bounded on compacts.
-It follows that $(Z,U,H)$ is a Markov process.
+It follows that $(Z,U,H)$ is a Markov process{, confer for instance with Theorem~7.3.1(a) in~\cite{Jacobsen2006}.}

 \begin{example} In modeling the health claims, a simple choice would be

 for non-negative constants $\lambda_j$.
 In this case, $H$ is a doubly stochastic Poisson process with hazards depending only on the state (active, disabled, and dead) of the individual. \end{example}